clicon/clixon-controller-docs/cli.rst

 You need a running controller and some devices.
 Either:

 1. The docker as described in Section :ref:`Quickstart <controller_quickstart>`.
-2. A host and openconfig installation as described in the :ref:`setup tutorial <setup_tutorial>`.
+2. A host and openconfig installation as described in the :ref:`Setup tutorial <setup_tutorial>`.

 General
 =======